nikhilkuyya/basic-drug-counterfeit/docs/network/playground-network.md

 we will write the observation when network is starting and playground with network in action.

-lscc, vscc , qscc - life cycle chaincode.
+lscc, cscc , qscc - life cycle chaincode.